-In addition to the primary symptoms of irrational and excessive fear and worry, other common emotional symptoms of anxiety include:
+In addition to the primary symptoms of excessive fear and worry, other common emotional symptoms of anxiety include:

 - Feelings of apprehension or dread

 Meditation and mindfulness are wonderful tools to help children cope with anxiety and depression.
 One mindfulness exercise is belly breathing.
 Place your hands on your stomach and take deep, slow breaths in and then out to expand the stomach and hands outwards.
 The focus become on the breath and instead of all the worries that can weigh an adult, or child, down.
 Belly breathing forces you to be present.
 Practicing it two or three times, several times a day, if kids are anxious at school, getting ready for a test, or if they're having a stressful experience, can help them work through their emotions.

 Here are some recommendations for how long to have practice belly breathing:

 - Preschool age: A few minutes per day